devjunhong/devjunhong.github.io/_posts/2021-01-09-how_to_deploy_react.md

 ---

 # Intro
 I saw an interesting post in my favorite community [Dev](https://dev.to/). ["Do you track your achievements?"](https://dev.to/madza/do-you-track-your-achievements-529a) and I visited [Florin Pop's timeline page](https://www.florin-pop.com/timeline).
 It's a very cool way to track achievements.
 I think tracking achievements is a great idea.
 By using the timeline, it's so easy to check out what I'm doing.
-But, one pain point it's static.
-Not interesting for me, so I'm going to create the same one using [React](https://reactjs.org/).
+But, one point to improve the timeline.
+I can give some effect to the timeline with [React](https://reactjs.org/).
 Ok, let me bring that into my blog.
 First, I need to figure out how to deploy React in the [GitHub pages](https://pages.github.com/).

 # Procedure
 ## Required